Please remember that murder mystery parties are just that – parties.

 Finally, be careful.

 Don’t do anything that could injure or harm yourself or anyone else.
-You want to have an entertaining evening – not a tragic one.
+You want an entertaining evening – not a painful one.

 Here's my suggested quick route through the site: